 The Romam are animists.
 They worship the dead as they believe this causes a better life for them.
 They also worship the Rice spirit who they hope will give them a better harvest.
 They like love songs and folk songs and stories told by elders.
 This may be an opportunity to give the gospel in song form and also in story form.

-* Pray that Vietnamese Christians will lead the Romam to salvation too. * Pray for translation of the Bible to begin in this people group's primary language. * Pray for the availability of the Jesus Film in the primary language of this people. * Pray for Gospel messages to become available in audio format for this people group.
+Pray that Vietnamese Christians will lead the Romam to salvation too. * Pray for translation of the Bible to begin in this people group's primary language. * Pray for the availability of the Jesus Film in the primary language of this people. * Pray for Gospel messages to become available in audio format for this people group.